 The Key ID in the PTKSA (see 12.6.1.1.6 (PTKSA)) resulting from EDPKE authentication shall be 0.

-NOTE 1—In order to ensure KEK derivation, the KEK In PASN field in the RSNXE from the peer STA is set to 1 (see 12.13.8 (PTKSA derivation with PASN authentication).
+In order to ensure KEK derivation, the KEK In PASN field in the RSNXE from the peer STA is set to 1 (see 12.13.8 (PTKSA derivation with PASN authentication).(#732)

+NOTE 1 - The MLD MAC address corresponding to the affiliated STA that transmits the Authentication frame is included in the Basic Multi-link element in the three Authentication frames.
+See 35.3.5.4 (Basic Multi-Link element usage in the context of ML (Re)Setup, Authentication, and FT Action frame exchanges between two MLDs).(#296)

 TGbi Editor: Instruction: Modify 9.3.3.11 as follows

 Authentication frame format